Peter Beinart

 Peter Alexander Beinart (/ˈbaɪnərt/; born February 28, 1971) is an American liberal columnist, journalist, and political commentator.
-A former editor of The New Republic, he has also written for Time, The New York Times, and The New York Review of Books among other periodicals.
-He is also the author of three books.
+A former editor of The New Republic, he has also written for Time, The Atlantic, and The New York Review of Books, among other periodicals.
+He has written five books and since 2020 has published "The Beinart Notebook" on Substack.

 He is a professor of journalism and political science at the Craig Newmark Graduate School of Journalism at the City University of New York.
-He is an editor-at-large at Jewish Currents, a contributor to The Atlantic, a political commentator for CNN, and a fellow at the Foundation for Middle East Peace.
+He is an editor-at-large at Jewish Currents, a contributing opinion columnist at The New York Times, a political commentator for MSNBC, CNN, and a fellow at the Foundation for Middle East Peace.

 Early life and education

 Beinart was born in Cambridge, Massachusetts.
-His parents were Jewish immigrants from South Africa (his maternal grandfather was from Russia, and his maternal grandmother, who was Sephardic, was from Egypt).
+His parents were Jewish immigrants from South Africa.
+His maternal grandfather was from Russia, and his maternal grandmother, who was Sephardic, was from Egypt.
 His father's parents were from Lithuania.
-His mother, Doreen (née Pienaar), is a former director of the human-rights film program at the John F. Kennedy School of Government at Harvard, and his father, Julian Beinart, is a former professor of architecture at the Massachusetts Institute of Technology.
+His mother, Doreen (née Pienaar), is a former director of the human-rights film program at the John F. Kennedy School of Government at Harvard University, and his father, Julian Beinart, is a former professor of architecture at the Massachusetts Institute of Technology.
 His stepfather is theatre critic and playwright Robert Brustein.
-Beinart attended Buckingham Browne and Nichols School in Cambridge.

-He studied history and political science at Yale University, where he was a member of the Yale Political Union and graduated in 1993 with the Alpheus Henry Snow Prize.
-He was a Rhodes Scholar at University College, Oxford University, where he earned an M.Phil. in international relations in 1995.
+Beinart attended Buckingham Browne & Nichols School in Cambridge, graduating in 1989.
+He then studied history and political science at Yale College, where he was a member of the Yale Political Union and graduated in 1993 with the Alpheus Henry Snow Prize.
+He was awarded a Rhodes Scholarship to study at University College, Oxford, where he earned an M.Phil. in international relations in 1995.